 For day #2 in Utah, we headed back into Arches to explore the other half of the park.
 We followed the main road all the way to the end this time, to the Devils Garden campground, picnic area, and trailhead.
 Just before the picnic area is a short trail to Skyline Arch.

-Devil’s Garden is a 7-mile loop hike that leads to 8 different arches.
-For the sake of time, we only went to the first 5 of them, making it probably about a 4.5-mile round-trip hike.
+Devil’s Garden is a 7 mile (11 km) loop hike that leads to 8 different arches.
+For the sake of time, we only went to the first 5 of them, making it probably about a 4.5 mile (7.2 km) round-trip hike.
 Just a short distance up the trail are the first two: Tunnel Arch and Pine Tree Arch.

 The next three arches are about a mile up the trail, but are located fairly close to each other.
 Landscape Arch is the longest arch in the park and one of the longest in the world, stretching 300 feet from end to end.
 Over the years, three sections of rock have fallen from the underside of the arch, making the thin span of rock even thinner.
 When my mom visited Arches 30 years ago, she could walk up underneath Landscape Arch.
 I assume it was the falling slabs of rock that prompted the closure of that trail.